YRu23/IMT-542A-project/Access methodology.md

 - After login, the user can download the movie rating dataset.

 ### Data Retrieval
-- Users can request the database for movie ratings through a search interface that supports filtering by genre, year, and director (easier view of the data).
+- Users can download the database for movie_ratings.csv by accesing the API

 ## Structure